microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/01-Plan-AVD-Architecture.md

 - Confirm students have followed the pre-req guide -> [Pre-reqs](./00-Pre-Reqs.md)
 Not strictly required for this session as this is just planning but will be needed for further challenges
-- This challenge is to Plan the WVD deployment.
+- This challenge is to Plan the AVD deployment.
 Students may need to be prompted to check the Scenario in the resources section.
 Encourage them to consider all the requirements, both for the PoC but also for future deployment.
 Make sure they are designing with scale in mind.
 - Ensure the following topics are considered in the proposed design:
     - Host Pool